benoitfragit/google2ubuntu/README.md

 ## Future version 1.0.9

 * adding a menu to change language
+* adding a class to manage locale easily
 * adding the possibility to reconfigure a module from google2ubuntu-manager
 * adding spanish translation
 * adding deutch translation